Moon Sung-hyun (politician)

-Moon Sung-Hyun, born in 1952 (Gyeongsangnam-do province) was a graduate of Seoul National University with a major in Business Administration.
+Moon Sung-Hyun (born 1952) is a South Korean politician from South Gyeongsang Province.
+He was a graduate of Seoul National University with a major in Business Administration.

 He started work as a press and lathe operator in 1979 and by 1985 he headed the trade union of Tong-Il Heavy Machinery.
 He became Secretary General of the Korean Trade Union Congress in 1993, and from 1999 held the position of President of the Korean Metalworkers Federation.

 He was a founding member of the Democratic Labor Party, and a member of the central committee.
-He has been the head of the Gyeongsangnam-do province office of the DLP since 2004, and became party president in 2006.
+He has been the head of the South Gyeongsang Province office of the DLP since 2004, and became party president in 2006.